Borja-Leonardo-CRM/Inventory-it/README.md

 The most complicated part was being able to sign each device to a specific user, we used axios so that the calls were ajax and thus being able to have something of Single Page technology on the page.

-We whis we could have had some more time to get the CSS part to a higher level and to show the equipment each employee has on he´s, her´s profile instead the reference number.
+We wish we could have had some more time to get the CSS part to a higher level and to show the equipment each employee has on he´s, her´s profile instead the reference number.